Who We Are

 Monica Farmer

-Monica Farmer has worked at Make Way for Books for more than eight years in a variety of different roles.
-As the Data & Impact Officer, Monica is passionate about sharing the effectiveness of the program with others.
+Monica Farmer has worked at Make Way for Books in a variety of different roles.
+As the Senior Director, Data and Compliance, Monica is passionate about sharing the effectiveness of the program with others.
 Monica has a master’s degree in Information Resources and Library Science with an emphasis in cultural competency and coursework in digital collection management.
 Monica is a third-generation library professional and is passionate about making a difference in our community’s preschools and childcare centers.
 She enjoys exploring our city by bike, spending time with her nephews, and sipping tea.

 Cynnamon Woodberry